Sm2927/System-design-cheat-sheet/README.md

 Mostly, this is done by two systems checking each others' heartbeats and if one dies, the other takes over.
 <br/>

+**We have to avoid single point of failures in the topology**

 ## Network Redundancy
 (having separate data centres at different locations who do not share a common work space) Network redundancy is a process through which additional or alternate instances of network devices, equipment and communication mediums are installed within network infrastructure.
 It is a method for ensuring network availability in case of a network device or path failure and unavailability.

 **an example :** Suppose my IP has been cached to a particular data center for say, Amazon, and it goes dysfunctional for some calamity or other issue.
 Due to caching, I am routed to that centre but no operation could take place as the data centre is out of power.
 And I will have to wait till the TTL for my IP expires and I am routed to some other centre with proper supply.

+## Security

+Controlling the type of traffic flow in the topology.
+In a scenario, traffic from outer world to the load balancer is restricted to tcp 80 , encrypted http protocols(443) or VPNs.
+From load balancers to servers, we are concerned with unencrypted data, so just tcp 80 comes to picture.
+As for servers to databases, we take tcp 3306 that mysql uses as port number by default.

+Firewalling capabilities require the various kinds of hardwares, like switches, etc.